 - Are there any seasonal variations in the Eastern Anatolia tour availability?

 Yes, there are seasonal variations.
 Tours are more readily available in the spring (April to June) and fall (September to October) when the weather is milder and outdoor activities are more enjoyable.
 Winter tours (December to February) might be limited due to snow and cold temperatures.
-Eastern Anatolia Turkey tour season, which includes a visit to Mount Nemrut, is between 15 April - 30 November.
+Eastern Anatolia Turkey tour season, which includes a visit to Mount Nemrut, is between April 15 and November 30.

 How frequently do Eastern Anatolia tours include visits to cultural sites and historical landmarks?